1wunderkind/loopgpt-backend/docs/review/app-store-review-walkthrough.md

 ### 5. Security Hardening
 - **JWT_SECRET:** The server requires a `JWT_SECRET` environment variable to be present at runtime for HMAC signing.
 If missing, the service will fail to start, ensuring no default secrets are ever used.

+### 6. Data Access Boundaries (Recipes Table)

+- The recipes table has Row Level Security (RLS) enabled.
+- There are NO INSERT/UPDATE/DELETE policies for recipes.
+- Anonymous and authenticated clients cannot write recipes via the Supabase API.
+- Recipes are written only by LooptOS Edge Functions using the Supabase service role key.
+- The service role key is never exposed to clients.
+- If public viewing is enabled: "SELECT is allowed via a dedicated read policy; write operations remain blocked."

+This prevents client-side abuse, cost burn, and unintended data modification.